 The Echols Legend: James Reece’s choice for the first target on his list

 Instead, it is one of the finest hunting rifles in the world, hand-built “by a master in Utah.”
-The “master” is Millville, Utah gunmaker D’Arcy Echols and the rifle, is an Echols Rifle Company Legend.
+That master is my friend D’Arcy Echols and the rifle is an Echols Rifle Company Legend.

 Because these rifles were built using mass production methods, some of their tolerances leave much to be desired.
-For this reason, Echols effectively rebuilds theactions: single-point re-machining the receiver threads, re-facing the receivers, squaring the bolt faces and otherwise ensuring that every surface is concentric, true and square.
+For this reason, Echols effectively rebuilds the actions: single-point re-machining the receiver threads, re-facing the receivers, squaring the bolt faces and otherwise ensuring that every surface is concentric, true and square.
 Like constructing a building on a perfect foundation, this process helps ensure that the rest of the build will be successful.
 The factory magazine parts go into the trash and a cartridge-specific heat-treated steel magazine box, follower, spring and trigger bow and floorplate assembly are fitted.
 Triggers are rebuilt and tuned for a perfect break.
 Plenty of custom rifles shoot tiny groups but are plagued by reliability issues that hamper their real-world performance, this is never the case with a Legend as hours upon hours are spent ensuring that each rifle feeds, fires, ejects and extracts 100% of the time.
 Match-grade barrel blanks, usually made by Krieger, are fit and chambered by-hand on Echols’ manual lathe using techniques to ensure that the chamber is perfectly concentric with the action raceway, down to .0001”.
 The stock is then carefully pillar-bedded to the action and magazine parts in three separate operations so ensure that the everything fits perfectly.

-James Reece’s Legend was built in .300 Winchester Magnum, a cartridge that I relied on for many years as a SEAL sniper and one that I know well.
+James Reece’s Legend was built in .300 Winchester Magnum, a cartridge that I relied on for many years in the Teams and one that I know well.
 Reece’s choice of optic is a Nightforce 2.5-10x32mm, which is a fantastic all-around scope that is equally at home on a Mk12-style AR or a precision hunting rifle such as a Legend.
 Nightforce doesn’t catalog this scope any longer but they make them from time to time and are available on the used market.
 Reece’s scope uses a MIL-DOT reticle and 0.1 MIL turret adjustments for windage and elevation, which makes the math easy.
 My experience overseas made me a great proponent of Nightforce’s MIL-DOT reticle since the “dots” themselves do not obscure the target when making windage holds at long range.
 This doesn’t seem like a big deal until you’re trying to hit a running insurgent at 600 yards.

 A rifle is only as reliable as its optic and that scope is only as good as its mounts.
 Echols isn’t satisfied with any of the mounting systems on the market so he custom builds a set of scope mounts for every rifle and scope, creating a rock-solid system that holds the optic securely but without stress due to the close tolerances used.
 With the 150-plus hours of labor that D’Arcy puts into building each Legend in his one-man shop, he only makes around 10 of them per year; he refuses to sacrifice quality for quantity’s sake.
 His waiting list is long and his prices reflect the hours of labor and custom-made components used in their construction.